tkristinwilson/birdid-api/README.md

-# BirdId-Api
+# Bird.Id - API

-Toy project using computer vision to identify New Zealand birds.
+API for a [toy project](https://birdid-ui.azurewebsites.net) using computer vision to identify New Zealand birds.